chebz/DictionarySerializer/README.md

 	Serializes your classes to Dictionary(string, object) where string is a field name and object is a primitive data type.
 I use it with Photon Server protocol.

 2. Document Serializer:
 	Converts your classes to AWS DynamoDB Document type and back.
-Now you can store your classes in aws database (without using their DataModel pipeline that totally disrepects abstract classees).
+Now you can store your classes in aws database (without using their DataModel pipeline that totally disrepects abstract or interface).
 Woo!